roe-dl/weewx-rwsa/readme.txt

-wns - weewx extension that sends data to Wetternetz-Sachsen Copyright 2020 Johanna Roedenbeck
+rwsa - weewx extension that sends data to Regionalwetter Sachsen-Anhalt Copyright 2020 Johanna Roedenbeck
 Distributed under the terms of the GNU Public License (GPLv3)